cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-05-08-evaluation-metrics-for-ml-based-financial-fraud-detection-models.md

 published: true
 ---

 After training an ML model for [real-time financial fraud detection](../blog/real-time-financial-fraud-detection.html), the next step is to evaluate its performance.

-Evaluating fraud detection models requires metrics that account for very particular challenges such as:

-- **Class imbalance:** Transactions labeled as suspicious are typically significantly fewer than total historical transactions.
-- **Relative costs of FP vs. FN:** False positives (legitimate transactions flagged as fraud) can lead to customer dissatisfaction, while false negatives (fraudulent transactions not detected) can result in financial losses.
+Fraud detection models face unique challenges during evaluation, including class imbalance, where suspicious transactions are vastly outnumbered by legitimate ones, and the relative costs of false positives vs. false negatives.
+False positives, which flag legitimate transactions as fraudulent, can lead to customer dissatisfaction, while false negatives, where fraudulent transactions go undetected, can result in significant financial losses.

-Below are the most common metrics and considerations.
+Below are the most common metrics and considerations for evaluating fraud detection models while keeping its unique challenges in mind.

 # Confusion Matrix